Updated: Feb 15

 There were two dominant definitions of "silly" in the late 16th century and early 17th century.
 The foremost definition was "Plain, simple, homely.
 Often it was associated with unsophisticated people.
 Cowper, that great English poet and hymnodist, spoke of "silly" sheep which tend to wander without a shepherd.
 He is not so much calling them foolish as he is calling them unsophisticated and simple, unaware of danger.
 Early in the 16th century "silly" was thought of as helpless, defenseless.
-It was often used to describe a weekly ailing person.
+It was often used to describe a weak ailing person.

 It had a secondary meaning developing at the same time of being ignorant or empty headed.
 It is not hard to make the leap that a plain simple person lacking in sophistication should make decisions associated with ignorance.
 Certainly, this is what Paul is describing in II Timothy 6.
-What is important to understand here is that our understanding of the word "silly" today comes a a result of their decision making.
+What is important to understand here is that our understanding of the word "silly" today comes as a result of their decision making.
 Women who lacked knowledge (ignorant), who were homely, (associated with only knowing the things of the house and in looks and outlook were confined to the perspective of their own family circle); and who were simple and unsophisticated in outlook; such women were legitimate prey for false teachers.

 This was one of the great clarion calls for women to be educated.
 A bible believing populace will always educate their women.
 Susanna Wesley, John and Charles Wesley's mother insisted that no girl be ever taught any work around the house until she was taught to read.
 Daniel Walker Howe, author of What Hath God Wrought: The Transformation of America 1815-1848 or as it is also called, Volume 5 of the Oxford History of America, takes great pains to show how the religious awakenings of the early 19th century ended up liberating women from the legal and social shackles that bound them.